-- c) The signal B-3, subscriber's line busy indicates that the line or lines connecting the called subscriber to the exchange are engaged. - d) The signal B-4, congestion indicates that congestion condition is encountered after the changeover from Group A signals to Group B signals.
+96 - c) The signal B-3, subscriber's line busy indicates that the line or lines connecting the called subscriber to the exchange are engaged. - d) The signal B-4, congestion indicates that congestion condition is encountered after the changeover from Group A signals to Group B signals.
 The signal B-4 shall be sent in the conditions specified for signal A-4 [see § 4.2.4.1, d) and Recommendation Q.474, § 5.3.5.1]. - e) The signal B-5, unallocated number indicates that the number received is not in use (e.g. an unused country code, an unused trunk code or subscriber number that has not been allocated). - f) The signal B-6, subscriber's line free, charge indicates that the called party's line is free and that the call has to be charged on answer. - g) The signal B-7, subscriber's line free, no charge indicates that the called party's line is free but is not to be charged on answer.
-This signal permits non-chargeable calls without the need for transferring "no charge" information by line signals. - h) The signal B-8, subscriber's line out of order indicates that the subscriber's line is out-of-service or faulty. - i) Signals B-9 to B-15 are spare for national use.
-Their meaning must not be incompatible with the sending of special information tone to the calling party (see Recommendation Q.474).
+This signal permits non-chargeable calls without the need for transferring "no charge" information by line signals. - h) The signal B-8, subscriber's line out of order indicates that the subscriber's line is out-of-service or faulty. - i) Signals B-9 and B-10 are spare for national use.
+Their meaning must not be incompatible with the sending of special information tone to the calling party (see Recommendation Q.474). - j) Signals B-11 to B-15 are spare for national use.
+Their meaning can be allocated as required.
+Sending of these signals into the international network must be prevented.